drocheam/optrace/docs/source/usage/spectrum.rst

 TransmissionSpectrum
 ______________________

-The :class:`Filter <optrace.tracer.geometry.filter.Filter>` class requires a |TransmissionSpectrum|.
+The :class:`Filter <optrace.tracer.geometry.filter.Filter>` class requires a |TransmissionSpectrum| definition.
-All relative transmission values need to be inside the [0, 1] range.
+These relative transmission values all lie inside the [0, 1] range.
 The |TransmissionSpectrum| provides less modes than the |LightSpectrum| class.
-Compared to the latter, the scaling factor :python:`vall` now becomes important.
+But compared to the latter, the scaling factor :python:`vall` now becomes important.
 This class defines a new :python:`inverse` parameter, that subtracts the defined function from a value of one.
 This has the effect of turning the transmittance behavior into absorptance.
 A Gaussian bandpass becomes a notch filter, a rectangular bandpass a rectangular blocking filter.